Spectacled Bear Conservation Society

 Spectacled Bear Conservation (SBC) is a team of researchers and conservationists working to study and protect the endangered spectacled bear (Tremarctos ornatus), also known as the Andean bear.
 Spectacled bears are the only surviving species of bear native to South America, and the only surviving member of the subfamily Tremarctinae, the short-faced bears.
 Their range is the Andean Mountains from Venezuela to Chile.

 History

 The organization began in 2006 when Canadian conservation biologist Robyn Appleton recognized that little research had been done on the spectacled bear.
 She connected with former hunter turned conservationist Javier Vallejos to go into the field and conduct the first observational study on wild spectacled bears.
 They discovered the first active maternal den site, and fitted the first wild Peruvian spectacled bear with a GPS collar.
 The organization was formally established as a Canadian non-profit in 2009.

 Programs

 Research

 SBC conducts research to better understand the behaviors, range, foraging, mating, dispersal, and reproductive ecology of the spectacled bear.
 This is done using camera traps, GPS-satellite collars, remote video surveillance and collection of genetic samples such as hair.

+In the summer of 2023, SBC began a two year study of the spectacled bear population in the Machu Picchu historical sanctuary.
+The project is being done in conjunction with the Peruvian government.
+The data from camera traps, bear collaring, and continued monitoring will help balance decisions for conservation actions and the growing tourism activities in the area.